-- For in vitro diagnostic use only. - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.^{19,20} Only personnel proficient in handling infectious materials and the use of cobas®CT/NG and cobas®6800/8800 Systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
-If spillage occurs, immediately disinfect with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10) or follow appropriate site procedures. - Do not freeze any samples stored in primary or secondary tubes. - Use only supplied or specified required consumables to ensure established test performance. - Safety Data Sheets (SDS) are available on request from your local Roche representative. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
-Any deviation from the procedures and guidelines may affect established test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing.
+- For in vitro diagnostic use only. - All patient samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.^{19,20} Only personnel proficient in handling infectious materials and the use of cobas® CT/NG and cobas® 6800/8800 Systems should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
+If spillage occurs, immediately disinfect with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10) or follow appropriate site procedures. - Do not freeze any samples. - Use only supplied or specified required consumables to ensure established test performance. - Safety Data Sheets (SDS) are available on request from your local Roche representative. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
+Any deviation from the procedures and guidelines may affect established test performance. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing. - cobas® PCR Media (from primary specimen tube) contains guanidine hydrochloride.
+Do not allow direct contact between guanidine hydrochloride and sodium hypochlorite (bleach) or other highly reactive reagents such as acids or bases.
+These mixtures can release a noxious gas.
+If liquid containing guanidine hydrochloride is spilled, clean with suitable laboratory detergent and water.
+If the spilled liquid contains potentially infectious agents, FIRST clean the affected area with laboratory detergent and water, and then with 0.5% sodium hypochlorite. - Inform your local competent authority about any serious incidents which may occur when using this assay.